JonathanC13/LED_Globe/ImageConversion/ImgReadMe.txt

 To RUN
 1. Go to directory of ImageConversion.py
-2. python ImageConversion.py -s test.jpg
+2. python3 UserInputScript.py -s test.jpg